 Michael A. Clemens

-I am an economist who studies the causes and effects of international migration, and how new institutions can raise the benefits of migration relative to its costs.
-I serve as a full professor in the Department of Economics at George Mason University, and a Non-Resident Senior Fellow at the Peterson Institute for International Economics.
-In May 2026 I will join Johns Hopkins University as a full professor and founding faculty member at the new School of Government & Policy.
+I am an economist who studies the causes and effects of international migration, advises policy makers on new institutions can raise the benefits of migration relative to its costs, and empowers future policy innovators.
+I serve as a Professor of Economics and founding faculty at the School of Government & Policy, Johns Hopkins University, and a Non-Resident Senior Fellow at the Peterson Institute for International Economics.

 → My full CV is at this link.